s1gr4y/pl4tform/README.md

 - ESC: Quit

 # How to build
+### This currently only builds on Windows 10/11.
+Inclusion of Linux && MacOS builds is in the works.
+If you are on a Linux/MacOS, you need to build GLFW and have the libraries in the same folder of the binary/executable (bin folder).
+## Windows 10/11
 It can be built with cmake.
 You can install CMake here: [Link](https://cmake.org/install/)\
 The minimum CMake version is 3.0 but lower versions could work if you change the requirements in CMakeLists.txt.\
 Windows specific notes:\
-If you want to use mingw compiler rather than .NET/Microsoft compiler, do the following:\
+If you want to use mingw compiler rather than .NET/Microsoft (or default) compiler, do the following:\
 ```cmake -G "MinGW Makefiles" .```\
 ```make```\
 General steps:\